 HOA board elections are a vital aspect of the association’s existence.
-This is not only because it elects and welcomes in new members and policies to the board, but because HOA elections are often required by your state’s law!
+This is not only because it elects and welcomes new members and policies to the board, but because HOA elections are often required by your state’s law!
 Making sure that you know how to conduct elections during the specified times, and ensuring that those election rules are adopted will keep your HOA effective and in tight shape.
 It will also make for a more enjoyable tenure for yourself and the people living in your neighborhood.

-In this article, we’re providing you with our very best tips on how to conduct and run effective HOA elections.
+In this article, we’re providing you with our very best tips on how to conduct and run effectively HOA elections.
 We will also offer ways to make sure your HOA is adopting the election rules into use.
 On a wider scale, HOA’s are democratic institutions that give homeowners the right to elect members to the board as they see fit.
 So, it’s important that the election rules are clear and consistent so that everyone is aware of the process.

 Bylaws & the Ballot Box